-Having watched some of the BBC’s Parade’s End, and read all the books, I thought about recording some Ford Madox Ford, but everything I knew of his fell foul of the No Fiction guideline.
-Two minutes with Wikipedia informed me that he’d written on a wide variety of topics, and when I found The Soul of London at archive.org, the lovely prose and calm style convinced me to pick that up as a solo.
+Having watched some of the BBC’s Parade’s End, and read all the books, I thought about recording Ford Madox Ford.
+Unfortunately, everything I knew of his fell foul of the No Fiction guideline.
+However, two minutes with Wikipedia informed me that he’d actually written on a wide variety of topics.
+So when I found The Soul of London at archive.org, the lovely prose and calm style convinced me to get going.

 I finished the recordings that year, but then was immersed in editing other stuff, and wasn’t sure when I’d ever get around to poor FMF.
-Happily, another LibriVox admin was up for some editing and so we’ve been working on it on and off since then.
-Along the way, we discovered that my French is terribly rusty, Greek still non-existant, and I’ve been saying ‘infinitesimal’ wrong all my life.
+Happily, another LibriVoxer was up for some editing and so we’ve been working on it on and off.
+Along the way, we discovered that my French is terribly rusty, Greek still non-existent, and I’ve been saying ‘infinitesimal’ wrong all my life.

 Still, if you’re interested in a unique view of a Modern City — London in 1905 — then I can very much recommend this book.
 Ford has a flowing readability and tries to convey the atmosphere of the city, rather than going into history, facts and figures.

 P.S.
-I found out just a few days ago that it was the first of a trilogy … another part deals with the countryside, and the third with the British people.
+I found out just a few days ago that it was the first of a trilogy!
+The second part deals with the countryside, and the third with the British people.
 I’m not sure if I’ll undertake the others though.
 I have a veeeery long reading list already, even with occasional help from editors.